-The book will be organized into chapters.
-Each chapter will deal with one main point of grammar.
-A typical chapter will contain a short review of previous material, with an introduction to the new material;

-the paradigm for the grammar to be covered;

-short practice sentences in Greek and English;

-longer Greek sentences for reading and translation, with a key available for home-schoolers;
+The book is organized into chapters.
+Each chapter deals with one main point of grammar.
+A typical chapter contains a short review of previous material if necessary, with an introduction to the new material; the paradigm for the grammar to be covered; short practice sentences in Greek and English; longer Greek sentences for reading and translation, with a key available for home-schoolers;

-a short Greek text to be copied by hand;
+- a short Greek text to be copied by hand;

-an extended Greek passage for reading and translation;
+- an extended Greek passage for reading and translation;

-a vocabulary of words to learn.
+- a vocabulary of words to learn.